jhmyr/extLex/Readme.md

         assertArrayEquals(new String[]{"ab", "cd"}, tokens.toArray());
     }

-### Third example processing the comma in the pattern
+### Third example extended greedy quantifier for repeated pattern splitted by a character
 To reduce regular expressions, the greedy quantifier has been extended, so that the previous expression can be repeated with {: and one or more characters. can be repeated.
 Ideal for lists or mathematical expressions.